matomo-org/developer-documentation/docs/3.x/tracking-javascript.md

 *  `getLinkTrackingTimer` - Get delay for link tracking (in milliseconds).
 *   `discardHashTag( bool )` - Set to true to not record the hash tag (anchor) portion of URLs
 *   `setGenerationTimeMs(generationTime)` - By default Piwik uses the browser DOM Timing API to accurately determine the time it takes to generate and download the page.
 You may overwrite the value by specifying a milliseconds value here.
-*   `appendToTrackingUrl(appendToUrl)` - Appends a custom string to the end of the HTTP request to piwik.php?
+*   `appendToTrackingUrl(appendToUrl)` - Append a custom string to the end of the HTTP request to piwik.php?
 *   `setDoNotTrack( bool )` - Set to true to not track users who opt out of tracking using Mozilla's (proposed) Do Not Track setting.
-*   `killFrame()` - Enables a frame-buster to prevent the tracked web page from being framed/iframed.
+*   `killFrame()` - Enable a frame-buster to prevent the tracked web page from being framed/iframed.
-*   `redirectFile( url )` - Forces the browser load the live URL if the tracked web page is loaded from a local file (e.g., saved to someone's desktop).
+*   `redirectFile( url )` - Force the browser load the live URL if the tracked web page is loaded from a local file (e.g., saved to someone's desktop).
-*   `setHeartBeatTimer( minimumVisitLength, heartBeatDelay )` - records how long the page has been viewed if the minimumVisitLength (in seconds) is attained; the heartBeatDelay determines how frequently to update the server
+*   `setHeartBeatTimer( minimumVisitLength, heartBeatDelay )` - Record how long the page has been viewed if the minimumVisitLength (in seconds) is attained; the heartBeatDelay determines how frequently to update the server
-*   `getVisitorId()` - returns the 16 characters ID for the visitor
+*   `getVisitorId()` - Return the 16 characters ID for the visitor
-*   `getVisitorInfo()` - returns the visitor cookie contents in an array
+*   `getVisitorInfo()` - Return the visitor cookie contents in an array
-*   `getAttributionInfo()` - returns the visitor attribution array (Referer information and / or Campaign name &amp; keyword).
+*   `getAttributionInfo()` - Return the visitor attribution array (Referer information and / or Campaign name &amp; keyword).
     Attribution information is used by Piwik to credit the correct referrer ([first or last referrer](https://piwik.org/faq/general/#faq_106)) used when a user triggers a goal conversion.

     You can also use any of the following functions to get specific attributes of data: